A Cultural History of the Human Heart

 How the (red) heart symbol, which superficially has little in common with the anatomical heart, has developed over thousands of years, is explained in the section “The heart symbol”.
 A gallery illustrates the interesting development from the ivy leaf to the red playing card heart.

 I was a cardiologist and senior internist consultant at the Burghausen clinic until April 2007.
 I have studied the history of cardiology for many years.
-The intensive analysis of heart symbolism and heart ornaments inevitably led me to the phenomenon of heart burial.

 Prof. Dr. Armin Dietz